Skip to content

 Key Configuration Points

-• Assign a canonical AgentID that remains immutable throughout agent lifecycle
+• Assign a canonical AgentID that remains immutable throughout the lifecycle and serves as the join key across portals, exports, tickets, and evidence.

-• Perform weekly reconciliation between discovery sources and system of record
+• Perform at least weekly reconciliation between discovery sources and the system of record; use higher cadence for Zone 3.

-• Compute SHA-256 hashes for all inventory exports to ensure evidence integrity
+• Compute SHA-256 hashes for inventory exports used as audit evidence and retain the evidence ID with the inventory snapshot.

-• Cross-reference agent usage analytics from Copilot Hub for activity-based inventory enrichment (see Control 3.8 - Copilot Hub and Governance Dashboard)
+• Cross-reference usage analytics from Copilot Hub and related reports for activity-based inventory enrichment (see Control 3.8 - Copilot Hub and Governance Dashboard).

 Programmatic Inventory Access